mukesh-capsitech/rossanodan/content/posts/how-to-create-a--personal-photo-server.md

 ## Up and running

-Now that the `docker-compose.yml` is ready, it's time to launch!
+Now that the `docker-compose.yml` is ready, it's time to launch :rocket:

 ```
 docker-compose up -d